Cookies managing

 On February 27, the heating was gone.
 I had to sleep in fur boots and a fur coat.
 Then it became cold even in the fur coat, and I laid the second fur coat on the bed.

 How did we survive?
-Three or four days before the start of the war, I had a shopping day: I bought meat, cheese, and many other things.
+Three or four days before the start of the war, I had a shopping day.
+I bought meat, cheese, and many other things.
 But you know, I didn't want anything.
 We heated water on a fire in the yard.
 I just drank hot water, but could not eat.
 But the neighbors boiled potatoes, carrots, onions – they chopped everything finely so that it would be ready fast.
-They would boil the vegetables for about 15 minutes on fire, after which they would take the brew home and eat.
+They would boil the vegetables for about 15 minutes on the fire, after which they would take the mixture home and eat.

 “What, lads, you want some water?”